 Business Source Complete provides Datamonitor SWOT reports for companies in addition to news articles and in-depth articles from academic journals and the popular press

 sample magazine article (trade magazine) from BSC:

 Brown, G. (2011).
-Corporate social responsibility: What is it good for?.
+Corporate social responsibility: What is it good for?
 Industrial Safety & Hygiene News, 45(5), 34-36.

-sample newspaper article from ABI-INFORM:
+sample newspaper and magazine articles from ABI-INFORM:

-sample scholarly journal article from ABI-INFORM:
+sample scholarly journal articles from ABI-INFORM:

 Wall Street Journal database with access to full text of newspaper